syncfusion-content/maui-docs/MAUI/Scheduler/calendar-type.md

 ---

 # Calendar type in .NET MAUI Scheduler (SfScheduler)
 The Scheduler control supports different types of calendars such as Gregorian, Korean, Hebrew, and more.
-You can change the calendar types by using the CalendarType property in SfScheduler.
+Change the calendar types by using the CalendarType property in the SfScheduler.

 <table>
 <tr>